wp-plugins/thumbs-rating/readme.txt

 = Roadmap =

-*   Create shortcode (to use in Widgets, posts, pages...) to show the Top most positive voted posts.
+*   Create shortcode (to use in Widgets, posts, pages...) to show the Top most positive/negative voted posts (filtered by category?)
-*   Add Admin columns to see votes from the post/page list.
-Also, be able to sort posts by votes.

 = Languages =

 *	English
 *	Spanish: es_ES
 *	Catalan: ca
-*	German: de_DE
-*	French: fr_FR
 * 	Czech: cs_CZ (by [togur](http://wordpress.org/support/profile/togur))

+Give me a hand and translate the plugin in your language, it's just a few words.

 = Requests =

 Feel free to post a request but let's keep it simple and light.

-= Patches are welcome =

-I welcome any contributions to the plugin.
-At long as we keep it light and simple.

-Add some love on Github https://github.com/quicoto/thumbs-rating

-= Ping me / blame me =
+= Ping me / Blame me =

 Are you using the plugin?
+Do you like it?
+Do you hate it?
 Let me know!

 * Twitter: [@ricard_dev](http://twitter.com/ricard_dev)
 * Blog: [CodeGround](http://php.quicoto.com/)